OneThatGuy/Stuiff-Server-Pack/README.md

-If you do not already have the mod profile, download the stuiffx.x.zip file.
+If you do not already have the mod profile, download the stuiff-x.x.zip file.
 Go to the twitch app and find "create custom profile."
 Click it and then click on import.
-Find the stuiffx.x.zip file in the browser and open it.
+Find the stuiff-x.x.zip file in the browser and open it.
 The pack will begin installing.